-11.0 Directorate Asset Planning (Refer to Strategy and Work Plan objective G)
+11.0 Directorate Asset Planning

 Directorate Asset Plans have five year planning horizons and the process considers the needs and aspirations of all services within each Directorate.
-They are consistent with this Policy and Office Accommodation Strategy and set down realistic objectives that ensure that the balance and delivery of Council services is facilitated by a flexible and balanced operational portfolio that is fit for its intended purpose.
-The process utilises operational property performance information, (refer to paragraph 14.0) to inform capital decision making and forward planning.
+They set down realistic objectives that ensure that the balance and delivery of Council services is facilitated by a flexible and balanced operational portfolio that is fit for its intended purpose.
+The process utilises operational property performance information to inform capital decision making and forward planning.